Particular/docs.particular.net/nservicebus/extending/features.md

 ## Enabling, disabling and activation

-In order for a feature to take part in the bus construction it has to first become *enabled* and then, only if it has been enabled, quality for *activation*.
+In order for a feature to take part in the bus construction it has to first become *enabled* and then, only if it has been enabled, qualify for *activation*.

 A feature can be enabled by default (like most of the core features are):